NedicNemanja/adidas-code-challenge/README.md

 Simple right?
 Thats what I thought when I read the confluent documentation about connect-jdbc sink.
 But as it seems it does NOT support nesting of json fields.
 I'm pretty sure it can be done, either by message transform, flattening or a different schema.
-Same goes for the insert.mode.
+Same goes for the insert.mode=upsert.
 Ideally  I would want to have the product.id as the primary key and whenever I get a duplicate the do an update of that record in the database.
-But honestly after trying many different configuration combinations, docs and tutorials I was running out of time and i decided to bail and revisit when I have time.
+But honestly after trying many different configuration combinations, docs and tutorials I was running out of time and i decided to bail and revisit when I have time, I need to read more about sink schemas.

 ## DB -> productApi